slaclab/pydm-tutorial/docs/source/intro.rst

-If you decide to create your own environment and not use the Virtual Machine provided please refer to the `PyDM Documentation Website <http://slaclab.github.io/pydm/>`_ for and up-to-date dependency list as well as detailed installation instructions.
+If you decide to create your own environment and not use the Virtual Machine provided please refer to the `PyDM Documentation Website <http://slaclab.github.io/pydm/>`_ for an up-to-date dependency list as well as detailed installation instructions.